-Distributions of Available Cash From Operating Surplus After the Subordination Period
+Distributions of Available Cash From Operating Surplus

-Our partnership agreement requires that we make distributions of available cash from operating surplus for any quarter after the subordination period in the following manner:
+Our partnership agreement requires that we make distributions of available cash from operating surplus for any quarter in the following manner:

-- first, 98.4% to all unitholders, pro rata, and 1.6% to our general partner, until we distribute for each outstanding unit an amount equal to the minimum quarterly distribution for that quarter; and - thereafter, in the manner described in "-General Partner Interest and Incentive Distribution Rights" below.
+- first, 98.7% to all unitholders, pro rata, and 1.3% to our general partner, until we distribute for each outstanding unit an amount equal to the minimum quarterly distribution for that quarter; and - thereafter, in the manner described in "-General Partner Interest and Incentive Distribution Rights" below.

-The preceding discussion is based on the assumptions that our general partner maintains its 1.6% general partner interest and that we do not issue additional classes of equity interests.
+The preceding discussion is based on the assumptions that our general partner maintains its 1.3% general partner interest and that we do not issue additional classes of equity interests.